Onchocerca volvulus: Genome

 One of the three nonsex chromosomes is thought to have formed by a fusion event between two smaller chromosomes.

 Evolution

 (Simplified phylogenetic tree of the genus Onchocerca.)

-O. volvulus has low genetic variation between individuals.
+Onchocerca volvulus has low genetic variation between individuals.
 This suggests a population bottleneck occurred in the past that caused a rapid decrease in the population size.
 It also shows high haplotype diversity, which is a measure of how unique a group of linked genes is.
 This pattern of low genetic variation and high haplotype diversity suggests fast population expansion after a bottleneck and has led to the theory that a host shift event from cattle allowed O. volvulus to infect humans.
 This is also supported by genetic data that place O. ochengi (a cattle-infecting strain) as the sister group to O. volvulus.

 Immune response

 Adult worms are found in nodules and are hidden from most components of the human immune system.
 Microfilariae are more vulnerable to attack by immune cells because they exit nodules to complete their lifecycle.
 O. volvulus can be detected by the immune system through the release of soluble antigens and antigens found on the surface of microfilariae and infective J3 juveniles.
 These antigens allow the immune system to detect the presence of a foreign organism in the body and trigger an immune response to clear infection.

 The immune response involves raising antibodies (IgG, IgM and IgE type) that can react with soluble antigens released by Onchocerca volvulus.
 Opsonising antibodies that tag cells for destruction are also found against the infective J3 stage and microfilariae, but there is not enough evidence at the moment to say whether this is protective.

 The antigens of O. volvulus are highly complex and show cross-reactivity with several other filarial worms.
 Little evidence indicates that antibodies made are specific to O. volvulus.
 However, after the age of 40, the number of parasites carried (the intensity of infection) decreases, suggesting that over time, some sort of protective immune response develops.